 Volunteers may be FSMB Fellows, Honorary Fellows, Associate Members, Courtesy Members or Non-member Subject Matter Experts.
 See FSMB Bylaws Article II, “Classes of Membership, Elections and Membership Rights.”

 In accordance with the FSMB Bylaws, membership on the Nominating Committee is by election only.
 Each year, the current Nominating Committee submits a roster of one or more nominees for each of the upcoming vacancies on the Board of Directors and the Nominating Committee.
 Positions are filled by election at the annual business meeting of the FSMB House of Delegates.

 Nominations for elected positions are accepted beginning in the fall of each year.
-Only Fellows* of the FSMB are eligible to run for elected offices.
+Only Board Member Fellows* of the FSMB are eligible to run for elected offices.

-*A Board Member Fellow is an individual member who as a result of appointment or confirmation is designated to be member of a Member Medical Board shall be a Fellow of the FSMB during the member’s period of service on a Member Medical Board, and for a period of 36 months thereafter.
+*A Board Member Fellow is an individual member who as a result of appointment or confirmation is designated to be a member of a Member Medical Board.
+A Board Member Fellow shall be a Fellow of the FSMB during the member’s period of service on a Member Medical Board, and for a period of thirty-six months thereafter.

 Time Commitment: Members of the Nominating Committee are elected to serve a single two-year term.
 The Committee has a kick-off breakfast on the Sunday morning immediately after the FSMB’s Annual Meeting.
 The Committee meets again via teleconference in August and March, and in person at the FSMB Texas office in January to finalize its roster of candidates.
 In preparation for the January meeting, the Committee members each interview 3-5 nominees.
 The members of the Committee also receive scholarships to attend the FSMB's Annual Meeting so that they can be on site to solicit interest in elected and appointed positions.

 Members of all other standing committees are appointed by the FSMB Chair, with the approval of the Board of Directors.
 Reappointment is permissible.